-Read only access for applicants: This section can only be completed by the signing authority designated in Step 1: Add signing authorities and references.
-You have read access and can thus monitor when/if the section is complete.
+Read only access for applicants: This section can only be completed by the signing authority designated in Step 1: Add signing authorities.
+You have read access and can thus monitor if/when the section is complete.

-RESEARCH HOST
+EXECUTIVE AUTHORITY - RESEARCH HOST

-27. Executive authority of the host research institution
+33. Executive authority of the host research institution

-Approval of this application is to be completed by the executive authority of the Host Institution where the research will be conducted and must be completed for you to submit your application.
+Approval of this application is to be completed by the executive authority of the host institution where the research will be conducted and must be completed for you to submit your application.

-FINANCE HOST
+EXECUTIVE AUTHORITY - FINANCE HOST

-28. Executive authority of the host finance institution
+34. Executive authority of the host finance institution